Successful client management lies at the heart of every healthy, profitable business.

-One important way to ensure smooth running is to manage client expectations before, during and after each and every piece of work.
+One way to ensure smooth running is to manage client expectations before, during and after every piece of work.

 Because let's face it, there are those dream clients who appreciate your skills and expertise, value your time, provide a clear brief, are grateful for all the hard work you put in and are happy to pay the right price.
 But then, sadly, there are those clients who don't know what they want, undervalue your work, try to control everything, underestimate the time involved; interrupt at every opportunity and then sometimes refuse to pay.